-The dispute between Dubai-based cryptocurrency firm Alibabacoin Foundation and Alibaba Holding Group seems to have come to an end.
+The dispute between Dubai-based cryptocurrency firm Alibabacoin Foundation and ABBC seems to have come to an end.

 The developer of ABBC Coin and MC wallet today said it had reached an agreement to settle a long spat with the Chinese IT conglomerate which intended to block the foundation from using the Alibaba name.